desihub/gpu_specter/README.md

-# This is a README file for the DESI gpu hackathon code
+# This is a README file for the DESI gpu hackathon code, March 2020

-Here is the `original`, cpu version of the desi code we are working to adapt:
+Here is the original cpu version of the desi code we are working to adapt:

 https://github.com/desihub/desispec/blob/master/py/desispec/scripts/extract.py